Grantsville, Utah

 Grantsville is the second most populous city in Tooele County, Utah, United States.
 It is part of the Salt Lake City, Utah Metropolitan Statistical Area.
 The population was 12,617 at the 2020 census.
 The city has grown slowly and steadily throughout most of its existence, but rapid increases in growth occurred during the 1970s, 1990s, and 2010s.
 Recent rapid growth has been attributed to being close to Salt Lake City, small town community feel, lower housing costs than Salt Lake County, the nearby Deseret Peak recreational center, the Utah Motorsports Campus raceway, and the newly built Wal-Mart distribution center located just outside the city.
 It is quickly becoming a bedroom community for commuters into the Salt Lake Valley.

 History

 The area of Grantsville was originally populated by the Goshute tribe.

 Grantsville was originally called "Willow Creek", and has also been called "Twenty Wells" due to the natural wells that give fresh water to the area.
 Grantsville was settled by Mormon pioneers in 1850, with the arrival of the brothers-in-law James McBride and Harrison Severe, with their wives and families.
 The present name, after Col. George D. Grant, a leader in the Church of Jesus Christ of Latter-day Saints, was adopted c.
 1853.
 A post office called Grantsville has been in operation since 1864.
-The Anderson–Clark Farmstead has outbuildings dating back from 1880, and was first owned by the pioneer James McBride.